 Changes in the interest rate environment can have a significant impact on investment returns and net investment spreads, as well as reduce the tax efficiency associated with institutional life insurance products, dampening organic growth opportunities.
-Tax reform may lead to new opportunities in the stable value wrap market.

 For additional discussion of the impact of market interest rate movement on our Life and Retirement business see Executive Summary - AIG's Outlook - Industry and Economic Factors - Impact of Changes in the Interest Rate Environment.